145

 It's probably better at suppressing the growth of ice crystals than LBG.
 It adds body and chewiness to ice cream to the same degree as Guar.
 And it forms a gel when combined with LBG, Guar and Carrageenans, which may or may not be desirable.

-Since Carboxymethyl cellulose is a synthesised product that's extracted from cotton and wood pulp, it pushes the boundaries of what many people would call “natural”.
-However it's perfectly safe and is commonly used in ice cream production.
+Since Carboxymethyl cellulose is a synthesized product that's extracted from cotton and wood pulp, it pushes the boundaries of what many people would call “natural”.
+However, it's perfectly safe and is commonly used in ice cream production.

 Fermented gums